RED HOOK THEN TO NOW: marsh, mill pond, port, derelict, renewal

 During these 200+ years, most of Red Hook remains rural (and marshy) and is used for fishing, shellfishing, and light farming (grass, corn, orchards).
 The harbor is fecund and not fished out nor destroyed by pollution.
 Oysters are so plentiful that the poor, not just the wealthy, eat them in great quantities.

 It is a sleepy place with few buildings.
 Most buildings are humble affairs associated with work (mills, fishing).
-In comparison, during this time, Brooklyn Heights evolves from village with a bustling ferry landing to a cityscape with row houses.
+In comparison, during this time, Brooklyn Heights evolves from a village with a bustling ferry landing to a cityscape with row houses.

 Red Hook farm owners are often big names in Brooklyn Heights, it being a manageable daily commute by horseback between the Heights and here.